Kathmandu University: Silver Jubilee

 Kathmandu University held a Ceremony at the main campus to mark the beginning of its year-long Silver Jubilee celebration.

-A Silver Jubilee Celebration Organizing Committee has been formed under the chairmanship of the chancellor, Rt.
-Hon'ble Prime Minister Sushila Karki.
+The University plans to celebrate the year 2016 as its Silver Jubilee Year.
+A Silver Jubilee Celebration Organizing Committee has been formed under the chairmanship of the Chancellor, Rt.
+Hon'ble Prime Minister KP Sharma Oli.
+Different sub-committees have also been formed as per the nature of work.

 Some of the programs envisioned include establishing Silver Jubilee Logo, inaugurating newly constructed buildings and constructing new ones, establishing Silver Jubilee Tower, felicitating well-known national and international scholars, organizing presentation programs with scholars from different fields, organizing KU Oration, exhibiting academic works of KU Family, publishing Silver Jubilee Souvenir and books, and organizing various sports and cultural programs.

 Rt.
 Hon'ble President Bidya Devi Bhandari, who graced the ceremony as the chief guest, marked the inauguration of Silver Jubilee by unveiling the Silver Jubilee Logo and inaugurated the newly constructed buildings.
 Rt.
 Hon'ble Prime Minister KP Sharma Oli, the chancellor of the university, chaired the ceremony and laid the foundation stone of the Silver Jubilee Tower.

 The inaugural ceremony included enlightening speeches of Hon'ble Minister for Education Giriraj Mani Pokhrel, Prof. Suresh Raj Sharma, the founding vice chancellor of KU, Mr. Daman Nath Dhungana, chairman of the board of trustees, and Prof. Dr. Ram Kantha Makaju Shrestha, vice chancellor.

 Several cultural presentations were held on the occasion along with plantation of plants of variety of species.
 Renowned personalities, heads of district offices along with local residents and KU Family showed their gracious presence and participation in the ceremony.